Below is a list of representative verdicts and settlements from recent years:

 Our client suffered an injury to her wrist after she tripped on a curled up rug on the store premises.
 The grocery store argued that Plaintiff was the sole cause of her injury.
 After suit was filed and discovery concluded, the case resolved at mediation.

 - 13. C.W. v.
 Property Manager - $148,500

-While walking into her place of employment, Plaintiff tripped over an unlevel walking surface and had to undergo knee surgery.
+While walking into her place of employment, Plaintiff tripped over an uneven walking surface and had to undergo knee surgery.
 Workers compensation paid for the treatment.
 Plaintiff argued that the property manager had failed to correct the problem despite the Plaintiff's employer repeatedly asking them to make repairs.
 Within two weeks of Plaintiff failing the repairs were finally made.
-After suit was filed and discovery concluded, recovery was made - in addition to workers compensation benefits - for the injury caused by leaving the parking lot unlevel.
+After suit was filed and discovery concluded, recovery was made - in addition to workers compensation benefits - for the injury caused by leaving the parking lot uneven.

 - 14. M.H v.
 Grocery Store - $80,000

 Plaintiff exited a grocery store with her shopping cart full.
 The cart's front wheel caught in a hole on the store's exit ramp and rocked.
 The Plaintiff's fell to her knees.
 One knee required surgery.
 After suit was filed and discovery concluded, the Plaintiff was compensated for the failure of the grocery store to fix the hole in their ramp.

 - 15. MD vs. Property owner/ Rental Company - $80,000